 Sumac is a tiny, fuzzy fruit that's dried in the sun and then ground.
 It’s got the tang of a freshly squeezed lemon with floral, smoky notes.

-When a dish requires a sour hit.
-The Western world tends to turn to lemon or vinegar – powerful, concentrated liquids.
-Bu the Middle East turns to sumac.
+When a dish requires a sour hit, the Western world tends to turn to lemon or vinegar – powerful, concentrated liquids.
+But in the Middle East, they turn to sumac.
 It’s not as bitter as lemon or as astringent as vinegar, but fruity and floral.

 Growing in clusters on Sumac trees, these hairy ‘berries’ are a beloved member of the Anacardiaceae family.
 They have some pretty famous cousins like pistachios, cashews, mangoes and mastic.